-\item For $1 \leq h \leq d$, let $X_{I,\bar s}^{\geq h}$ (resp. $X_{I,\bar s}^{=h}$) be the closed (resp. open) Newton stratum of height $h$, defined as the subscheme where the connected component of the universal Barsotti-Tate group is of rank greater or equal to $h$ (resp. Èqual to $h$). \end{itemize} \end{notas}
+\item For $1 \leq h \leq d$, let $X_{I,\bar s}^{\geq h}$ (resp. $X_{I,\bar s}^{=h}$) be the closed (resp. open) Newton stratum of height $h$, defined as the subscheme where the connected component of the universal Barsotti-Tate group is of height greater or equal to $h$ (resp. equal to $h$). \end{itemize} \end{notas}

 \textit{Remark}: $X_{\IC,\bar s}^{\geq h}$ is of pure dimension $d-h$.
-For $1 \leq h < d$, the Newton stratum $X_{\IC,\bar s}^{=h}$ is geometrically induced under the action of the parabolic subgroup $P_{h,d-h}(\OC_v)$ in the sense where there exists a closed subscheme $X_{I,\bar s,\overline{1_h}}^{=h}$ stabilized by the Hecke action of $P_{h,d-h}(\OC_v)$ and such that
+For $1 \leq h < d$, the Newton stratum $X_{\IC,\bar s}^{=h}$ is geometrically induced under the action of the parabolic subgroup $P_{h,d}(\OC_v)$ in the sense where there exists a closed subscheme $X_{I,\bar s,\overline{1_h}}^{=h}$ stabilized by the Hecke action of $P_{h,d}(\OC_v)$ and such that

-Let denote $\GC(h)$ the universal Barsotti-Tate group over $X_{I,\bar s,\overline{1_h}}^{=h}$:
+Let $\GC(h)$ denote the universal Barsotti-Tate group over $X_{I,\bar s,\overline{1_h}}^{=h}$: